-Each entry has the unique name which is composed of at maximun 16 alphabetic and numeric characters.
+Each entry has the unique name which is composed of at maximum 16 alphabetic and numeric characters.
 At least one alphabet must be present.

-Profile Description
+Profile Description :

-Additional description, which is composed of at maximun 64 alphabetic and numeric characters, about the profile.
+Additional description, which is composed of at maximum 64 alphabetic and numeric characters, about the profile.

 No blank or space characters are permitted as part of description.
-Use "" or "-" to seperate the description sentence.
+Use "" or "-" to separate the description sentence.